bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] The correct log severity is used

 ## Exception Handling
-- [ ] No catching of the Exception exception - catch specific exceptions
+- [ ] Specific exceptions, not Exception class are using in catch statements
 - [ ] No catching of checked or runtime exceptions
 - [ ] Logging of all caught exceptions
 - [ ] No ignored exceptions - catch statements with no response logic